matplotlib/mpl-third-party/docs/source/intro.rst

-A list of packages that extend Matplotlib.
-These are maintained and distributed independently from Matplotlib so go to the website listed for instructions.
+This page lists independently developed and distributed packages that extend Matplotlib.
+Please go to the linked project websites for further information.

 Please contribute your package by opening a pull-request at https://github.com/matplotlib/mpl-third-party using the template in the